glycerine/spin_paxos/README.md

 changing service, getting simplicity of implementation in exchange for proposers having to re-try (possibly forever, but practically a time-out can be returned).
-When we do have a local rarely-written-mostly-read service (like configuration/membership), meaning we don't change it much, the service could simply alert on an update, making polling un-necessary and then only the much less common writes would contend.
+When we do have a mostly static, rarely-written and mostly-read service (like configuration/group membership), meaning we don't change it much, the service can simply alert on an update, making full read Paxos cycles unnecessary and then only the much less common writes would contend.

-Of course clients still have to poll once on their startup and to establish a change-notification channel, (and probably heart-beats too, e.g. to detect partition).
+Of course clients still have to poll once on their startup and to establish a change-notification channel, (and probably heart-beats too).
 Startup and restart are comparatively rare, so to me this is a big win for simpler and smaller code.
 I use this approach in my own systems to keep